094459/newsletter-oss-projects/README.md

 **multi-table-benchmark**

 [multi-table-benchmark](https://aws-oss.beachgeek.co.uk/3vv) this repo is the DBInfer Benchmark (DBB), a set of benchmarks for measuring machine learning solutions over data stored as multiple tables.
 The repo provides detailed instructions on the different steps needed to set up your testing, as well as a Jupyter notebook tutorial to walk you through the key concepts.(#197)

+**news-clustering-and-summarization**

+[news-clustering-and-summarization](https://aws-oss.beachgeek.co.uk/44l) this repository contains code for a near real-time news clustering and summarisation solution using AWS services like Lambda, Step Functions, Kinesis, and Bedrock.
+It demonstrates how to efficiently process, embed, cluster, and summarise large volumes of news articles to provide timely insights for financial services and other industries.
+This solution aims to launch a news Event feature that clusters related news stories into summaries, providing customers with near real-time updates on unfolding events.
+This augmented news consumption experience will enable users to easily follow evolving stories while maximising relevance and reducing the firehose of information for articles covering the same event.
+By tailoring news clusters around key events, this application can improve customer satisfaction and engagement.
+Detailed docs will help you get up and running in no time. (#204)

 **partysmith**